 Lick mats and foraging mats offer a different kind of sensory experience.
 A lick mat is a flat, textured mat designed for wet food, yogurt, or other spreadable treats.
 The act of licking is naturally calming for cats, so these mats can be a wonderful tool for reducing stress and anxiety during mealtime or thunderstorms.
 Foraging mats, also known as snuffle mats, are made of fabric strips where you can hide dry kibble.
 Your cat then has to use their powerful sense of smell to sniff out and find their food.
 Both options tap into natural behaviors and provide a gentle, engaging way to slow down eating.

-Our Top 5 Puzzle Feeder Picks for Fast Eaters
+5 Favorite Puzzle Feeders for Fast Eaters

 With so many puzzle feeders on the market, finding the right one can feel a little overwhelming.
 To help you out, I’ve gathered five of my favorite options that work for different types of cats and budgets.
 These feeders aren't just about slowing down your cat; they're about enriching their daily routine.
 A good puzzle feeder taps into your cat's natural instincts to hunt and forage, turning a simple meal into a rewarding challenge.
 This mental workout can help reduce boredom-related behaviors and build your cat's confidence.